zooniverse/tove/docs/arch/adr-02.md

 Cons:
 * Rails 6 only (for multiple envs).
 Our other apps will need upgrade all the way to use the same functionality.
 * Different.
 This already an issue with our various other Rails apps, so it would be yet another strategy, but a fairly self-documenting one.
-* Rails 6 is released and stable, but this feature isn't
+* Rails 6 is released and stable, but this feature is kind of new.
+5.1 was a while ago, though.

 ### Option 3: k8s Mounted secrets volumes